sitewhere/sitewhere.github.io/integration/mule.md

 **Help > Check for Updates** and then follow the wizard, the latest plugins will automatically be installed.

 ## Install SiteWhere Connector
-Now that we have a base installation of Mule Studio, we need to install the SiteWhere Connector plugin.
+Now that we have a base installation of AnyPoint Studio, we need to install the SiteWhere Connector plugin.
 To install the SiteWhere components, click **Help > Install New Software...**, then click the **Add...** button near the top of the page and enter **SiteWhere Components** in the **Name** field and **http://updates.sitewhere.org/current** in the **Location** field.
 The screen should look like below: